xyz745/FairGenerate/Readme.md

 We implemented FairGenerate and all baselines using Python 3.10.11.
-For Reweighing, we utilized AIF360\cite{aif360-oct-2018} (version 0.3.0).

-## Dataset

 In this work, we used the publically available dataset.
-We uploaded the datasets in the **Dataset**  folder except for the below, due to size limit constraints.
+We uploaded the datasets in the **Dataset**  folder except for the below due to size limit constraints.
 They can be obtained from the below URLs.

 Home Credit - https://www.kaggle.com/c/home-credit-default-risk <br />
 MEPS15 - https://gitlab.liris.cnrs.fr/otouat/MEPS-HC/-/blob/main/h181.csv <br />